 |In contrast, within-subjects designs simultaneously involve the participants in a control group as a guideline measurement is taken.
 This baseline measurement is then observed against other conditions.||Typically, between-subjects designs comprise a control group, which does not receive any manipulation, and singular or multiple experimental groups that vary in one particular variable.
 These may include gender, ethnicity, or key scores.
 Researchers can collate the results of the different groups.|

-“Within” in this context refers to comparing different conditions in the same group or individual, while “between” involves comparing conditions across several individuals or groups.
+Note: “Within” in this context refers to comparing different conditions in the same group or individual, while “between” involves comparing conditions across several individuals or groups.

 You can apply both within-subject and between-subject designs in some cases, for instance, if you’re investigating whether e-commerce sites (independent variable) influence levels of consumer spending (dependent variable).